rocas3096/123-shop/README.md

 ## Questions?

-If you have any questions, please reach out to [RandyYanish](https://github.com/RandyYanish) at rtaylorfargo@gmail.com.
+If you have any questions, please don't reach out.
+Thanks!